KristinaP09/kristinap09.github.io/blog.md

 A must-read for lovers of noise, nuance, and nonsense.

 <footer>
-  &copy; 2025 KristinaP09 &mdash; Powered by quiet frustration and accidental brilliance.
+  &copy; 2025 KristinaP09 &mdash; Powered by accidental brilliance.

 <style>
   body.dark-mode {